guninkakar03/MISCsolver/README.md

-# An Actuator Space Optimal Path Tracking Framework for Continuum Robots: Theory, Algorithm and Validation
+# An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots

-This repository implements the algorithms presented in our article.

-Our previous work (titled: An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots) appeared in proceedings of Robotics: Science and Systems 2023.
-If you enjoy this repository and use it, please cite our paper
+This repository implements the algorithms presented in the paper "An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots" by State Key Laboratory of Industrial Control and Technology at Zhejiang University, China.

 ```
 @INPROCEEDINGS{Qiu-RSS-23,